PrivateVPN Review: Quick Expert Summary

 PrivateVPN includes good security features.
 It has 256-bit AES encryption (and an option to select 128-bit AES encryption), a kill switch, a no-logs policy, DNS protection, and Tor support.
 As for customer support, PrivateVPN has responsive 24/7 live chat as well as a really convenient remote help option where a PrivateVPN rep can gain access to your device to help you install apps and solve any other issues.

 But PrivateVPN has some flaws.
-It’s missing features like an ad blocker and split-tunneling, the iOS and Mac apps don’t have a kill switch, and there are no troubleshooting guides.
+It’s missing features like an ad blocker and split-tunneling, the iOS app doesn’t have a kill switch, and there are no troubleshooting guides.

 PrivateVPN offers 3 reasonably-priced payment plans and each plan has a 30-day money-back guarantee.